 1260- Chartres Cathedral completed.
 Art history teachers rejoice!

 1828- Spanish artist Francisco Goya died at 82 in Bordeaux, France.
-Years later when his remains were moved to Madrid it was discovered Goya wasn't alone in his grave.
+Years later when his remains were moved to Madrid, it was discovered Goya wasn't exactly alone in his grave.
 His friend Martin Goesochea's remains were in with him.
-Maybe there was a two-for-one sale..

 1926- The Book-Of-The-Month-Club distributed it’s first selection-Lolly Willowes by Sylvia Townsend Warner.